You are here

 I have also written articles and essays on historiography, gender and colonialism and the politics of emergency laws.
 If you want to check out my top ten list of books to read on South Asia, click here.

-At Cornell, I have been involved with the South Asia Program, the Mario Einaudi Center for International Studies, the Society for the Humanities, the Institute for Social Sciences, the CIVIC initiative that emerged out of the Radical Collaborations projects.
+At Cornell, I have been involved with the Feminist, Gender, and Sexuality Studies program, the South Asia Program, the Mario Einaudi Center for International Studies, the Society for the Humanities, the Institute for Social Sciences, the CIVIC initiative that emerged out of the Radical Collaborations projects.
 I currently serve on the Cornell University Press faculty board and am a member of the University Faculty Committee.
 Further afield, I have served on program and prize committees for the American Historical Association, American Institute of Indian Studies, Association of Asian Studies, Berkshire Conference of Women Historians, and North American Conference on British Studies.

 - Asian Studies